ccastro25/Setting_up_osTicket/README.md

 # osTicket - Prerequisites and Installation
-## Introduction This guide covers the necessary prerequisites and steps for installing the open-source help desk ticketing system, osTicket.
+## This guide covers the necessary prerequisites and steps for installing the open-source help desk ticketing system, osTicket.

 ### 1. Enable IIS on Windows ,Setting Up Localhost